 - Drizzle olive oil over the steak and use a basting brush or your hands to completely cover the steak in oil.

-- Season generously with salt and pepper on all sides.
+- Season generously with salt and black pepper on all sides.

 - Place the backstrap on the grill, directly over the flames.
 Cook for 2 minutes.